About Sciatica – The Sciatic Nerve

 - Pregnancy: also experienced by women during pregnancy due to increased weight and pressure on the spine and lower back.
 It resolves on its own after the pregnancy is over.

 Sciatica pain can vary according to the severity of the condition.
-Following are the main signs which lead towards the diagnosis of sciatica:
+The following are the main signs which lead towards the diagnosis of sciatica:

 - Numbness or a burning and tingling sensation radiating down the lower limbs.